Regional Community Scorecard

 2030 Target

-Of population has post-secondary degree or certification
+60% of population has a post-secondary degree or certification

 WHY IS THIS IMPORTANT?

-Degrees and credentials of value increase earning potential for employees.
+Post-secondary degrees and credentials of value increase earning potential for employees.
 Employers working with credentialing partners build a stronger workforce.

-BASELINE
+BASELINE DATA

 REGION